Study Trip: Amsterdam - from Rembrandt to Mondrian

 Please also make sure you bring comfortable shoes and something waterproof.
 There will be a reasonable amount of walking between venues and some looking at buildings from the outside.
 Please note you are responsible for getting yourself to and from meeting points so please bring a city map/app.

-This course is now confirmed and exempt from our normal refunds and transfer policy.
+Once confirmed, this course will exempt from our normal refunds and transfer policy.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.